rsspdc/checklists/checklists/web-based-service.md

 *How can you keep track of the history of your project and collaborate on it?*

 - [ ] Uses git (or other source control tool)
-	- [ ]  	🥉Bronze (Easy): Using version control but has a shallow project history, just placed in git for distribution
+	- [ ]  	🥉Bronze *(Easy)*: Using version control but has a shallow project history, just placed in git for distribution
-	- [ ]  	🥈Silver (Intermediate): Longer project history, commit messages of mixed quality, some large messy changes
+	- [ ]  	🥈Silver *(Intermediate)*: Longer project history, commit messages of mixed quality, some large messy changes
-	- [ ]  	🥇Gold (Hard): Silver plus - Well written commit messages, nice granular commits making discrete self-contained changes.
+	- [ ]  	🥇Gold *(Hard)*: Silver plus - Well written commit messages, nice granular commits making discrete self-contained changes.
+		- [ ] Also keep your description of your testing and development deployment using a too such as docker compose or ansible under source control
-			Tags, releases, or branches at major project milestones, maybe some contributions from other users
+		- [ ] Tags, releases, or branches at major project milestones, maybe some contributions from other users
-	- [ ]  	🏆Platinum (MAXIMUM OVERKILL): Gold plus - Some from:
+	- [ ]  	🏆Platinum *(MAXIMUM OVERKILL)*: Gold plus - Some from:
 			[conventional commits](https://www.conventionalcommits.org/en/v1.0.0/); Clean history with a consistent rebasing/merging strategy; Signed commits from all contributors; Contributions go through a consistent workflow like, issues, then a pull request from a branch.

 <details>